michaelrushton-dev/OOP_PHP_SQL_product_display/README.md

 ### DELETE

-To delete one or more products, make a DELETE request to delete.php and follow this json structure, adding in the id's of the items to be deleted:
+To delete one or more products, make a POST request to /delete and follow this json structure, adding in the id's of the items to be deleted:

 ```json
 {